achansak94/p8105_hw3_ac4635/Homework3_ac4635.md

 counts” in one-minute intervals of a 63 year-old male with BMI 25, who was admitted to Columbia University Medical Center and diagnosed with congestive heart failure (CHF).
-The tidied dataset contains 6 variables and 50400 rows or observations.The variables of included in the dataset are week, day\_id, day, activity\_minute, activity\_count, Weekdays and their variable types are integer, integer, factor, numeric, numeric, character, respectively.
+The tidied dataset contains 6 variables and 50400 rows or observations.The variables included in the dataset are week, day\_id, day, activity\_minute, activity\_count, Weekdays and their variable types are integer, integer, factor, numeric, numeric, character, respectively.